-- Make sure all necessary college applications and financial aid applications are submitted double check those deadlines! - If applying online (UMaine system), be sure to print "Request for High School Academic Records" and give to Mrs. Vollrath. - Review SAR (Student Aid Report) from the FAFSA and make any necessary corrections. - Continue scholarship search.

-- Mid-Year grade reports sent to colleges. - Colleges DO look at mid-year/second semester grades...keep those grades up!
+- Make sure all necessary college applications and financial aid applications are submitted double check those deadlines! - If applying online (UMaine system), be sure to print "Request for High School Academic Records" and give it to Mrs. Vollrath. - Review SAR (Student Aid Report) from the FAFSA and make any necessary corrections. - Continue scholarship search, check the school webpage, school counseling, scholarships for more information and Mrs. Prescott is also available to help. - Mid-Year grade reports sent to colleges. - Colleges DO look at mid-year/second semester grades...keep those grades up!